TACIXAT/tacixat.github.io/_pages/about.md

 # About

 Personal blog for yours truly.
-Don't take me too seriously, I sure as hell don't.

 ## Tech